ben-arnao/OnGrad/README.md

 It is important to keep in mind that for most problems, an estimate that is 100% accurate is not needed.
 From my own experiments I have found that a highly accurate but slow estimate causes the exact same score improvement plots, as an estimate that is fairly accurate but much faster.
 For most problems I have been able to get into very high score spaces with values that only required less than 100 samples per step.

-A few other key points to keep in mind

-* Step is calculated via gradient_estimate * noise_stddev * step_size_factor.

-* Noise (therefore step size as described above) is reduced when the score plateaus.

 Please try out OnGrad for yourself and share the results!

 # Usage